Canon 6D Mark II vs G7X

 It is notable that the 6D Mark II has a hotshoe, while the G7X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7X has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon G7 X – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: